 Being faced with metrics makes your employees more accountable for their work.
 With more accountability comes higher morale and employees who are more motivated to deliver outstanding customer service.

-8 help desk performance metrics to track
+8 help desk metrics to track and monitor

 1. Ticket volume